geospatial-jeff/stac-updater/README.md

 ![abc](docs/images/update-collection.png)

 ## SNS Notifications
-You may additionally deploy a SNS topic which publishes messages whenever a STAC Item is succesfully uploaded to a collection.
+You may deploy a SNS topic which publishes messages whenever a STAC Item is succesfully uploaded to a collection.

 ```
 # Add SNS notification